 There are a number of banks with branches across the country and different banks will have features which suit different people best.
 As such it is not possible to recommend a particular bank.
 However, all are stable and solidly financed.

-When choosing a bank the factors you should consider the following:
+When choosing a bank you should consider the following:

 - Is there a branch near where you intend to live?